Ria424/developers-animatesdk-docs/Top-level_functions_and_methods/keyUp.md

 #### Description

-Function; called when the extensible tool is active and a key is released.
+Function; Called when the extensible tool is active and a key is released.

 #### Example